ibm-cloud-docs/openshift/ts-lb-openvpn.md

 Additionally, when you run `ibmcloud oc nlb-dns create` to create a subdomain for a network load balancer (NLB), the command might fail with a message that the cluster is not found, the input parameters are incorrect, or you don't have the required roles.

-The Konnectivity server could not be configured because load balancer IP address that exposes the default Ingress controller could not be found.
+The Konnectivity server could not be configured because the load balancer IP address that exposes the default Ingress controller could not be found.
 The Ingress controller's load balancer service might not have been assigned an IP address because your cluster does not have a subnet with available portable IP addresses, or the load balancer setup did not complete.
 {: tsCauses}

-Verify that your cluster has available subnets, and that the load balancer setup completed successfully.
+Verify that your cluster has available subnets and that the load balancer setup completed successfully.
 {: tsResolve}

 ## Verifying that your cluster has available subnets
 {: #verify_subnets}